Gold as an investment: War, invasion and national emergency

 When dollars were fully convertible into gold via the gold standard, both were regarded as money.
 However, many people preferred to carry around paper banknotes rather than the somewhat heavier and less divisible gold coins.
 If people feared their bank would fail, a bank run might result.
 This happened in the USA during the Great Depression of the 1930s, leading President Roosevelt to impose a national emergency and issue Executive Order 6102 outlawing the "hoarding" of gold by US citizens.
 There was only one prosecution under the order, and in that case the order was ruled invalid by federal judge John M. Woolsey, on the technical grounds that the order was signed by the President, not the Secretary of the Treasury as required.

 Gold prices surged to a near two-month high in June 2025, driven by heightened geopolitical tensions between Israel and Iran, prompting investors to seek refuge in safe-haven assets like gold and platinum.

 Gold fatigue

-At times, the price of gold rises to such a level where interest begins to wane and other products such as platinum become more appealing to investors do to trading at a discount compared to gold.
-This has been referred to as "gold fatigue", wherein investors seek alternative assets including silver, platinum, or even non-metal investment assets such as Bitcoin.
-The price of platinum rose 44% in early 2025 in part due to "gold fatigue" and investors fleeing gold towards platinum, with some sources saying that platinum could even reach $4,000 an ounce before gold if the investor "fatigue" were to continue.
+At times, the price of gold rises so high that interest wanes, as other investments such as platinum are perceived as better value.
+During periods of "gold fatigue", investors seek alternative assets including silver, platinum, or non-metal assets such as Bitcoin.
+The price of platinum rose 44% in early 2025 in part due to gold fatigue, with investors fleeing gold toward platinum, and some sources predicting that platinum would reach $4,000 per ounce before gold does so.

-Dollar Alternative
+Dollar alternative

 During October 2025, gold prices increased above $4,000 per troy ounce for the first time after increasing more than 50% in the year—the highest yearly increase since the inflationary shock of 1979.
 According to CME Group, the weakening US dollar, rising US treasury yields, stubborn inflation, robust central bank demand and geopolitical risks help underpin the appreciation.